edo-pasto/edo-pasto/README.md

 - I have obtained a Bachelor Degree in computer science with a mark of 110L/110, Alessandria - UNIUPO
 - I have obtained a Master Degree in computer science (Data-centric Computing), with a mark of /110, Genova - UNIGE
 - 📫 How to reach me: edoardo.pastorino@gmail.com
-- 📹 Look some videos of my project: www.youtube.com/@edoardopastorino
+- 📹 Look some videos of my projects: www.youtube.com/@edoardopastorino